-The Seven Blessings are a key part of a traditional Jewish wedding ceremony.
-The blessings are adapted from ancient rabbinic teachings, beginning with the blessing over the wine and ending with a communal expression of joy.
+The Sheva Brachot (Seven Blessings) are a key part of a traditional Jewish wedding ceremony.
+The seven blessings are adapted from ancient rabbinic teachings, beginning with the blessing over the wine and ending with a communal expression of joy.

-In many ceremonies, the prayers are read or chanted in both Hebrew and English.
+In many ceremonies, the Sheva Brachot prayers are read or chanted in both Hebrew and English.
 There are also numerous modern English variations on the blessings.

 Many couples also ask friends or relatives to read some or all seven blessings, or may ask all the guests in attendance to read the blessings from a wedding program.
 Some couples create their own blessings or ask honored guests to create their own.

-The traditional Hebrew transliteration and English translation of the seven blessings follow:
+The traditional Hebrew transliteration and English translation of the Seven Blessings/Sheva Brachot follow:

-[A] and [B] I now bless you with these traditional blessings.
+[A] and [B] I now bless you with these traditional prayers.